jen-k/2018-Python-Training/Schedule-and-Materials/week1.md

 ### UT Web Development Best Practices
 HTML, CSS, and JavaScript materials have been excluded from these training materials because all of you should already be familiar with those concepts.
 The readings here are optional, but know you should follow University validation practices whenever publishing a site.
 - If you need to brush up on your HTML, CSS, or JavaScript skills, [HTML Dog](http://htmldog.com/) is a great resource.
-- It is important to build accessible sites.
-RegIT has thorough documentation on why and how to build accessible sites: [Training 2020: Accessibility](https://wikis.utexas.edu/display/training2020/Accessibility)
 - Validate your HTML before publishing: [W3C Markup Validation Service](http://validator.w3.org/)

 ### Intro to Python